What is the ongoing strike action about?

 If at any time you feel pressured to support or undermine the strike process, or have been asked to take on extra duties that you are not comfortable with, then the advice of the medical schools is to firstly get in touch with the convenor of your attachment or the relevant Head of Department for your placement.
 Alternatively, you may get in contact with the Head of the Medical Programme (Auckland) or your local clinical school Dean (Otago).
 If you’d like some additional support from NZMSA or would like to discuss anything related to the ongoing negotiations, you can get in touch with your NZMSA workforce officer Darren Ritchie (firstname.lastname@example.org) or our president Fraser Jeffery (email@example.com).
 Additionally, if you feel that your ACE application process is in anyway being influenced by these matters, we strongly recommend that you get in contact with us.

-What are the expectations of a trainee intern?
+What are the expectations of trainee interns and clinical medical students?

 The University of Auckland and Otago have released memos to medical students to outline their expectations.
-These can be found at:
+These can be found here:

 I am not a trainee intern, how will the strike process affect me?